 - Certifying your team in the UMM software

 - Increasing how often you evaluate metrics for in-campaign optimizations

 - Choosing which data and models should be fed into the UMM platform

 - Using “test and learn” to facilitate continuous discovery

 Benefits of Unified Marketing Measurement

 In the past, marketers relied on offline tactics, such as print, radio, and television to reach consumers.
 They largely subscribed to the method of distributing as much material as possible to find consumers wherever they were.
 This was relatively easy to measure.
-Marketers could run a magazine ad for a week, and if sales in that area increased, the ad was effective.
+For example, marketers could run a magazine ad for a week, and if sales in that area increased, the ad was effective.

-However, as digital became more prevalent and consumers savvier, marketers realized they needed granular analytics that track consumer engagements, rather than just conversions.
+However, as digital marketing became more prevalent and consumers savvier, marketers realized they needed granular analytics, now known as marketing measurement tools, that track consumer engagements rather than just conversions.

 As marketers have tried to refine their marketing tactics over the years, they have consistently encountered a few common challenges:

-Incomplete Attribution Data: There are multiple attribution models, many of which lend themselves better to certain types of campaigns.
+There are multiple attribution models, many of which lend themselves better to certain types of campaigns than others.
 For example, last-touch attribution would be applied to a digital campaign, not television ads.
 However, no single attribution model can measure every contribution to a campaign’s success.
 This means marketers must utilize multiple models to get an accurate representation of the customer journey and the touchpoints that played the biggest role in conversion.